I didn’t really think I was up for this job.

 He will still want me to be right next to him at church.
 To smile at him, to squeeze his hand, and to tell him what a great job he’s doing.

 Then last year I got to find out what it was like for real.

 I found out that God gives strength to the weary…the Bible says it and now I know it is true.

 But I only have that strength as I need it.

 I don’t really like that.
 I like to plan ahead.
 I like to feel like I have strength for next week…right now.
-But it has blown me away.
-Just when I think I couldn’t possibly be a very good pastor’s wife, another day happens and we make it through.
+But now I know this:

 “Papa was an old-fashioned preacher.
 He preached the word of God straight from the Bible, without regard for personalities or consequences.”

-I love hanging out with him, talking about life, church, grass, kids, beef stew, Italians, how being Dutch is better than being anything else, pound cake, Latin roots, whatever…
+One of my favorite parts of this job is that I get to hang out with the pastor…talking about life, church, grass, kids, beef stew, Italians, Dutch pride, pound cake, Latin roots, whatever…

 And I love that he practices what he preaches.
 Not in a perfect way, in a human, we-all-mess-up-way.
-That makes what he says on Sunday very real and practical.
-I could listen to him forever…because he tries to live it, and walk close to God…and of course because he’s such a good preacher.
-And because he’s so handsome.
+That makes what he says on Sunday very real and practical, because he tries to live it, and walk closely with God…